Daily

 How much solar power does an off-grid cabin need?

+Air conditioning changes the picture: a window unit running 8 hours adds 8 kWh per day on its own and can push the array past 3 kW.
 Add your appliances in the calculator above for a precise number.
-The key driver is your daily watt-hour consumption — not the number of rooms or square footage.
+The key driver is your daily watt-hour consumption, not the number of rooms or square footage.

 What system voltage is best for an off-grid cabin?